 CMS states that a physician or AP, such as a nurse practitioner (NP) or physician assistant (PA), must provide direct supervision of therapeutic services.
 The person providing supervision must be permitted to do so under state law, scope of practice regulations, and their hospital-granted privileges.
 In addition, he or she must have sufficient knowledge and training to be able "to furnish assistance and direction, not merely manage an emergency."

-CMS’s supervision requirements set a higher bar for physician offices and freestanding centers than for hospital outpatient departments.
-Whereas CMS allows APs to provide supervision in hospital outpatient departments, a physician is required to supervise these services in the freestanding setting.
-You can read more about the regulation differences.
+CMS's supervision requirements set a higher bar for physician offices and freestanding centers than for hospital outpatient departments for radiation therapy.
+Whereas CMS allows APs to provide supervision for radiation therapy in hospital outpatient departments, a physician is required to supervise these services in the freestanding setting.
+This is not the case, however, for chemotherapy supervision in the freestanding setting, which can be performed by either a physician or an AP.
+Click here to read more about the regulation differences.

 2016 MPFS clarification of "incident to" billing